“A buyer persona is an example of the real person who buys, or might buy, products like the ones you market,” according to Adele Revella.

 - Stage 1: We’d work to attract that buyer with social media and advertising; we’d make sure our web copy answered the question “How do I generate more sales-ready leads?” so when the buyer searched, our page would be returned.

-- Stage 2: We’d salt our landing pages with attractive early-stage content that the buyer found so attractive that they would fill out a form with their contact information in order to get it, and (best case scenario) they’d opt into receiving our emails.
+- Stage 2: We’d salt our landing pages with attractive early-stage content that the buyer found so attractive that they would fill out a form with their contact information in order to get it, and (best case scenario) they’d opt-in to receive our emails.
 Now we nurture them with content that helps move them through the funnel.

 - Stage 3: We begin to offer content that differentiates us from other vendors, such as online demos that show simple, common scenarios.